 In the city, Kalyani takes the job of a nurse for a mentally ill woman, who she later recognizes as the wife of Bikash.
 She also learns that her father came to the city looking for her and met a tragic end in an accident.
 In a moment of rage, she holds Bikash’s wife responsible for all her misfortunes and kills her by poisoning.

-Bandini has been called Bimal Roy’s ode to purity, the most striking aspect of the film being its simplicity.
+Bandini has been called Bimal Roy’s ode to purity, the most striking aspect of the film is its simplicity.
 It also stands apart in being a woman-centric film an industry which has traditionally been the playground of heroes (and anti-heroes).
 It does so without putting women on a higher pedestal, Kalyani is not just condemned guilty but she is an actual convict and the film make no effort to clear her of her crime.
 Roy’s love for realism is reflected in the characterization of the protagonists.
 Be it the gentle and innocent Kalyani, serving her term in the jail, or the two men in her life; they are real people and not caricatures of how they should be.

 Bimal Roy has been known to use symbolism powerfully in his films and Bandini is no exception.
 The strongest of the symbols used in the film are bars of the jail.
 They represent everything, the seclusion of the prisoners, separating them from others and imprisoning them within their hold.
-These bars represent the state of Kalyani, the fact that she forever remains prisoner of her circumstances and love.
+These bars represent the state of Kalyani, the fact that she forever remains a prisoner of her circumstances and love.
 They are so omnipresent that even Spring is seen from behind the bars.
-Another example of symbolism is the scene where Kalyani is about to commit the crime, represented by an iron-smith’s hammer striking the metal, depicting the state of her mind.
+Another example of symbolism is the scene where Kalyani is about to commit the crime, represented by an ironsmith’s hammer striking the metal, depicting the state of her mind.

 One of the prominent features of the film is its music.
 Composed by S.D.
 Burman with lyrics by Shailendra, the songs are hauntingly beautiful, the most striking of them being “Mere sajan hain uus paar” and “O janewale ho sake to”.